Supportive Housing for Youth Aging Out of Foster Care

 Supportive Housing with HUD Foster Youth Independence Program

 Vouchers are available to youth via the new FYI Program.
 Youth cannot receive section 8 and FYI vouchers simultaneously.
 Public Housing Authorities (PHSs) may apply to administer Tenant Protection Vouchers to Eligible Youth by submitting an application to HUD’s Office of Housing Voucher Programs (OHVP) at FYITPV@hud.gov.
-Learn more.
+Visit HUD’s website to learn more.

 Eligible youth can access this program through child welfare agencies and Continuums of Care.